Is the mother usually from the Klang Valley area?

 The negative impact of Institutionalisation are: a.
 Poor cognitive development and academic underachievement b.
 Low self-confidence, self-worth and self-esteem c.
 Lack of empathy and understanding of others d.
 Problem with

-The condition varies, as most are ‘unplanned’ babies, therefore most mothers did not go for proper health checks during pregnancy.
-Upon receiving babies, our SOPs dictate that our next step
+The condition varies, as most are ‘unplanned’ babies.
+Therefore, most mothers did not go for proper health check during pregnancy.
+Upon receiving a baby whether the baby hatch or brought

 The Public is increasingly aware that there is a place for unwed pregnant women to reach out and get help and for their ‘unplanned’ babies to be placed safely with